greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distributed among the classes and a set of random images from training datasets represents overview of the dataset content.

 ![alt text][image1]
 ![alt text][image2]